 The Pacific Northwest is not famous for its winter weather.
-But Bellingham (and Whatcom County) locals know the secret to enjoying all the amazing indoor activities our area has to offer throughout the season.
-You too can make the winter shine by taking advantage of some of the entertaining activities below that make our area great, regardless of what’s happening outside.
+But Bellingham and Whatcom County locals know the secret to enjoying all the amazing indoor activities our area has to offer throughout the rainy season.
+You too can make the winter bright by taking advantage of some of the entertaining activities on this list that make our area great, regardless of what’s happening outside.

 Known as the place for independent film in Bellingham, Pickford Film Center (PFC) features daily film screenings, festivals, and education programs and is especially active in the winter.
 Below are just a few of their winter offerings and sponsored partnerships.

-- The Guerilla Film Project, where Northwest high school teams compete for awards by making short films in a single weekend.
-February 17-20, 2017.
+- The Guerilla Film Project, where Northwest high school teams compete for awards by making short films over President’s Day weekend.

-- The Bellingham Human Rights Film Festival is in its 17th year.
-With showings of a range of documentary films from local to international across 13 different Whatcom County venues, your mind is guaranteed to be stirred by the insightful, inspiring films that promote human rights near and far.
-February 16-25, 2017.
+- The Bellingham Human Rights Film Festival is in its 20th year.
+Showings of a range of documentary films from local to international across 13 different Whatcom County venues, your mind is guaranteed to be stirred by the insightful, inspiring films that promote human rights near and far.

-- Bellingham Film Annual Showcase highlights the best of locally-made film from the previous year.
-Many local filmmakers attend so its a great way to peak inside the Whatcom filmmaking scene.
-Feb.
-11, 2017.
+- Bellingham Film Annual Showcase highlights the best of films made locally and across Washington State from the previous year.
+Many local filmmakers attend each February so it’s a great way to peek inside the Whatcom film making scene.